EgiChem/Multi-TLSM/README.md

 ## Examples
-To use copy and paste on Matlab
+Copy paste on Matlab to run, tested in Matlab 2021b

 ### Example 1 benzoic acid in CO2/methanol using Multi-LSM